 FDA is not proposing superate definitions for "free" for meal-type products.
-The term "free" is an absolute term implying absence of a sufficient.
-Therefore, whenever a food is labeled "free," whether it is an individual food item or a meal-type product, it would be inisleading unless it met the definition for "free" for the particular nutrient that is the subject of the claim.
+The term "free" is an absolute term implying absence of a cutrient.
+Therefore, whether it is an individual food item or a meal-type product, it would be misleading unless it met the definition for "free" for the particular nutrient that is the subject of the claim.